Analysis - A Fox-Time Warner deal would give Murdoch new heft in China

 Rupert Murdoch's plan to buy Time Warner would help the Twenty-First Century Fox chairman make larger inroads in China, a fast-growing market that media moguls are finding hard to crack.

-Time Warner's board rejected Murdoch's $80 billion offer, but the Fox chairman is expected to continue the chase.
+Time Warner's board rejected Murdoch's $80 billion (47 billion pounds) offer, but the Fox chairman is expected to continue the chase.

 A deal would create a giant with more than $37 billion a year in revenues in the United States and Canada.
 It would also nearly double the revenues Fox generates from the emerging media markets in Latin America and Asia/Pacific.